farheen-shaikh530/farheen-shaikh530/README.md

 <br>

-<span style="color:#a855f7">> **ML Expert + Digital Project Assistant:**</span>Implemented and oversaw prompt templates, documented generated output to train model under RHLF, and reported to the SME team, improving LLM accuracy by 80%, ensuring user trust and SLA continuity.
+<span style="color:#a855f7">> **ML Expert + Digital Project Assistant:**</span>Implemented and oversaw prompt templates, documented generated output to train model under RHLF, and reported to the SME team, improving LLM accuracy by 80%, improving customer trust and successfully attracting new clients.

 <br>

-<span style="color:#a855f7">> **Software Developer:**</span> Built and oversaw sophisticated database objects such as triggers, accelerated performance of finance-focused database through query tuning, reduce application latency by 40%, enhance user engagement and retention.
+<span style="color:#a855f7">> **Software Developer:**</span> Built and oversaw native execution plans, optimized database objects such as triggers and stored procedures, accelerated performance of application, and reduce application latency by 40%, enhance user engagement and retention.
 </div>
 </td></tr></table>